Biopsies provide physicians with critical information for an accurate and rapid diagnosis

 A stereotactic biopsy is performed when an abnormal area in the breast is too small to be palpated (felt).
 The procedure is done in the Breast Center.
 The patient is positioned on a table lying face down.
 The breast is placed through an opening for access to the area of interest.
-A core needle is inserted and a vacuum assisted device is then used to remove some of the abnormal cells to determine if the suspected area (lesion) is benign or cancerous.
+A core needle is inserted and a vacuum-assisted device is then used to remove some of the abnormal cells to determine if the suspected area (lesion) is benign or cancerous.
 An estimated six to eight samples will be removed.
-Once the procedure is complete, usually around an hour, you will be given instructions before going home by our nurse navigator .

 Ultrasound Guided Core Biopsy

 This procedure is performed when an abnormality appears on an ultrasound exam of the breast.
-The ultrasound guided core biopsy is similar to that of the stereotactic biopsy.
-The only difference is that the core needle is guided by ultrasound and you are lying on your back for the procedure.
+The ultrasound guided core biopsy is similar to the stereotactic biopsy.
+The only difference is that the core needle is guided by ultrasound and patients lie on their back for the procedure rather than face down.